RESIDENT ROTATION IN EMERGENCY MEDICAL SERVICES

 Residents will continue riding along with ALS transport units.
 In addition, resident physicians will have the opportunity to shadow an EMS district officer.
 Residents are encouraged to broaden their exposure to EMS and can take advantage of "fly-along" shifts with the Maryland State Police, critical care transport shifts with Maryland ExpressCare (both ground and air).
 Residents are commonly assigned a dispatch observation shift at (MIEMSS).
 Experiences are also available in other EMS jurisdictions, including Baltimore and Montgomery Counties.

-FEMA Incident Command Courses
+FEMA Incident Command Courses (in addition to the disaster ICS courses)

 For the EMS Student Elective, please go to the student elective page.